 Upon receipt of an informal complaint, the Assistant Superintendent/Vice President of Human Resources or designee will notify the person bringing the informal complaint of his/her right to file a formal complaint, if the incident falls within the timeline for a formal complaint, and explain the procedure for doing so.
 The complainant may later decide to file a formal complaint, if within the timelines to do so.
 If the individual chooses not to file a formal complaint, or if the alleged conduct falls outside the timeline to file a formal complaint, the Assistant Superintendent/Vice President of Human Resources or designee shall consider the allegations contained in the informal complaint and determine the appropriate course of action.
-This may include efforts to informally resolve the matter, or a fact finding investigation.
+This may include efforts to informally resolve the matter, or a fact-finding investigation.

 Investigation of an informal complaint will be appropriate if the Assistant Superintendent/Vice President of Human Resources or designee determines that the allegation(s), if proven true, would constitute a violation of the District policy prohibiting harassment, discrimination, or retaliation.
-The Assistant Superintendent/Vice President of Human Resources or designee will explain to any individual bringing an informal complaint that the Assistant Superintendent/Vice President of Human Resources or designee may decide to initiate an investigation, even if the individual does not wish the Vice President of Human Resources or designee to do so.
+The Assistant Superintendent/Vice President of Human Resources or designee will explain to any individual bringing an informal complaint that the Assistant Superintendent/Vice President of Human Resources or designee to do so.
+The Assistant Superintendent/Vice President of Human Resources or designee to do so.
 The Assistant Superintendent/Vice President of Human Resources or designee to do so.
 The Assistant Superintendent/Vice President of Human Resources or designee shall not disregard any allegations of harassment, discrimination, or retaliation solely on the basis that the alleged conduct falls outside the deadline to file a formal complaint.